A Guide for New Members and Applicants

 The union is a dynamic advocate for its members and a voice in Washington, D.C., for the domestic maritime industry and America’s Merchant Marine.

-MM&P and the ILA have joined forces with four other maritime unions in the Maritime Labor Alliance.
-Along with the ILA, our four partner unions in the alliance are: the American Radio Association (ARA); the Inlandboatmen’s Union (IBU); the International Longshore and Warehouse Union (LWU); and the Marine Engineers’ Beneficial Association (MEBA).
+MM&P has joined forces with four other maritime unions in the Maritime Labor Alliance.
+Our four partner unions in the alliance are: the American Radio Association (ARA); the Inlandboatmen’s Union (IBU); the International Longshore and Warehouse Union (LWU); and the Marine Engineers’ Beneficial Association (MEBA).

 For more information on MM&P and its history, go to the MM&P Overview section of our website.